BU-CLOUD-S20/Cloud-native-deployments-of-bare-metal-high-performance-AI-workflows/Report.md

 <h2 align="center"> Efficiency </h2>
 <h5 align="center"> Measured as the ratio of useful output to total input </h5>

-- Efficiency: `measured as the ratio of useful output to total input`
+- Text for efficiency here...
-  - text here...
+  - more text here...

+<h2 align="center"> Scalability </h2>

 - scalability: 1) It is the ability of a computer application or product (hardware or software) to continue to function well when it (or its context) is changed in size or volume in order to meet a user need.
 2) It is the ability not only to function well in the rescaled situation, but to actually take full advantage of it.
 - elasticity: price Elasticity is the responsiveness of demand to change in price
 - total training time: total training time of achieving an experiment